tripleo1/awesome/README.md

 ## TypeScript

 - [bleedingedgeai/bleedingedge.ai](https://github.com/bleedingedgeai/bleedingedge.ai) - Bleeding edge is a feed of noteworthy developments in AI and machine learning.
 - [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and blazing-fast book searcher, create and search your private library.
 Index metadata for over 10 million books in one minute as well as search in 30µs.
+This project does not store and distribute copies of documents, but only provides indexing and searching.
 - [cs01/gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [mbnuqw/sidebery](https://github.com/mbnuqw/sidebery) - Firefox extension for managing tabs and bookmarks in sidebar.